 You can go as full-on or as tame as you want in a lot of canyons, or at least, with a lot of providers.
 Most providers offer beginners canyoning as well as more intermediate and advanced levels.
 If you choose beginner, you won’t have to do huge jumps, and on some intermediate canyoning experiences – though check with the provider first if you are nervous about this – an alternative to any particularly big jumps will be provided through an abseil or through an alternative route you can climb down.

-5) Forests have built-in waterslides
+5. Rivers and forests have built-in waterslides

-One of our favourite parts though are the natural water slides that you’ll find in canyons – slippery rocks that the guides know like the back of their hand and naturally-formed chutes that they lead into which drop you off in a pool of water.
+One of our favourite parts though are the natural water slides that you’ll find in canyons.
+Slippery rocks that the guides know like the back of their hand and naturally-formed chutes that they lead into which drop you off in a pool of water.
 These sound almost too good to be true but they’re commonplace in canyoning.

 “Just get on your bum and slide on down,” is one of the greatest commands you will hear from a canyoning instructor.

-6) Rope skills aren’t so tough
+6. Rope skills aren’t so tough

-7) Canyoning is ridiculously fun
+7. Canyoning is ridiculously fun

 At the end of the day, canyoning exists for one reason and one reason only; it’s insanely fun.

-It’s a great adventure sport, a fantastic way to get out into the countryside and explore the rivers and gorges, to get waist-deep in the water of new countries on your travels and to see waterfalls and slides, the likes of which you never even knew existed.
+It’s a great adventure sport.
+A fantastic way to get out into the countryside and explore the rivers and gorges.
+To get waist-deep in the water of new countries on your travels and to see waterfalls and slides, the likes of which you never even knew existed.

 It’s also a little like the adult equivalent of spending an hour in one of those badass children’s play parks you used to go to on your seventh birthday.

-We don’t know what your thoughts will be when you go into the canyon, but when you come out, we can guarantee one thing – you’ll be promising yourself you’re going to do it again.
+We don’t know what your thoughts will be when you go into the canyon, but when you come out, we can predict one thing – you’ll be promising yourself you’re going to do it again.